rajkunamaneni/TrafficDetector/README.md

     Report any bugs or issues to the respective tool developers.
     Do not use these tools for malicious purposes.
     Expanding the toolkit to include other tools is encouraged.
     WARNING!
-When expanding the toolkit, ensure that the tools are compatible with the Raspberry Pi.
+When expanding the toolkit, ensure that the tools are compatible with the Raspberry Pi 3B+ or newer.
 Some tools may not be compatible with the Raspberry Pi's ARM architecture.

 For detailed usage and advanced configurations, consult the respective man pages or online documentation: